-- and mega-watershed level, making it important to recognize that specific restoration and management plans will require examination by habitat.54 - 142.
-The Kamjan Marshes previously covered about 10,000 hectares of permanent and seasonal aquatic habitat.
-Drainage began in 1967, principally for rice cultivation.
-There has subsequently been some rehabilitation work done with drainage systems from surrounding arable land being conducted into the wetland.
-A negative consequence of this has been the transfer of agro-chemicals into the wetland environment.
-There are pressures and tensions in the environs of Bamou National Park, the Bakhtegan National Park and wildlife protected area, the Margoun waterfall protected area, the Tange-Bostanak protected area, the Basiran hunting prohibited area and KouhSiah-e-Arsanjan hunting prohibited area between surrounding farmers and DOE rangers.
-Drier conditions due to the impact of climate change, have also increased the risk of wildfires and also reduce water and food availability for wildlife who then encroach into settled areas. - 143.
-This project will benefit from experiences distilled from two GEF projects implemented in Iran: Conservation of Iranian wetlands project and Conservation of Zagros mountains landscape.
+- 143. This project will benefit from experiences distilled from two GEF projects implemented in Iran: Conservation of Iranian wetlands project and Conservation of Zagros mountains landscape.
 The common feature of the two project is the participatory platform provided for effective participation of stakeholders relating to both forest/rangeland and wetlands ecosystems.
 From a technical perspective the experience from the wetland project will be used for aquatic ecosystems and the Zagros project experience will be used for upper basin land, forest and rangeland ecosystems.
 Inputs from both are essential to a truly integrated, holistic, approach to land and water resource management throughout the basin. - 144.
-The project will build on past efforts in the Kamjan Marshes, Bamou and Bakhtegan National Parks, Margoun waterfall and Tang-e-Bostank protected areas and both Basiran and KouhSiahArsanjan hunting prohibited area with a strong emphasis on participatory engagement between the DOE other related authorities and local communities55.
-Such approach is essential to recover and maintain ecosystems services in the basin that will enhance climate resilience not only of the communities relying on these services but to the natural environment itself.
-Conservation of Iranian Wetlands project (DoE/UNDP joint project) has already support development of "Bakhtegan Wwetland Basin Integrated Management Plan" of " through a prariticipatory approach in which main governmental, private sector and local community were involved.
+The project will build on past efforts in the Kamjan Marshes, Bamou and Bakhtegan National Parks, Margoun waterfall and Tang-e-Bostank protected areas and both Basiran and KouhSiahArsanjan hunting prohibited area with a strong emphasis on participatory engagement between the DOE other related authorities and local communities.
+Such an approach is essential to recover and maintain ecosystems services in the basin that will enhance climate resilience not only of the communities relying on these services but to the natural environment itself.
+The Conservation of Iranian Wetlands project (DoE/UNDP joint project) has already supported development of the "Bakhtegan Wetland Basin Integrated Management Plan" through a participatory approach in which main governmental, private sector and local community were involved.
 The plan has been recently approved at provincial level.
+All the activities to be undertaken in the protected areas will be done in compliance with the relevant national laws and in close consultation with the DoE, the agency responsible for protection of protected areas.
+Some of the identified activities under this output have not been detailed out intentionally during the proposal preparation phase, as the DoE emphasizes that working in multidimensional and complicated ecosystems like wetlands needs an adaptive management due to the inherent uncertainties that complicate natural resources management efforts, and offers a strategy for filling information gaps during project implementation.
+This approach will be useful in addressing environmental problems characterized by incomplete understanding and dynamic systems like wetlands within a protected area framework.
+The activities will be subject to full screening to AF Principles, and treated as Unidentified Sub Projects.
+Please refer to ESMF in Annex 10